Skip to content

 7. Verify the connection

-Look for the tools icon (🔨) in the bottom of the Claude chat interface.
-Click it to see available Tallyfy tools.
+Look for the tools icon (🔨) at the bottom of Claude’s chat interface.
+Click it - you should see your Tallyfy tools listed there.

 "Search for all open tasks in Tallyfy"